-The new Spanish football season is upon us, and we have all the information on how you can catch live La Liga games – including many for free – wherever you are in the world.
+The new Spanish football season has begun, and we have all the information on how you can catch live La Liga games – including many for free – wherever you are in the world.

 Premier Sports have the rights to show Spanish football in the UK and Ireland in conjunction with LaLigaTV, and its sister site, FreeSports, will also show select matches entirely free of charge.
 Note that viewers outside the UK at the time of a game will need a VPN to access their Premier Sports or FreeSports stream.